 Each connection requires a unique name, specified as a key containing only alphanumeric characters and hyphens.

 Each connection has a type property, which controls how it’s used and which additional properties are available.
-The following table lists the available host types:
+The following table lists the available connection types:

 TypePurposeFunctions Namespaces